seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Doubtless the prim'st of men.
 I prithee run
 And tell me how it goes.

 *Shout and cornets.
-Crying “A Palamon!” within.*
+Crying "A Palamon!" within.*

 **SERVANT**
-Still “Palamon!”
+Still "Palamon!"

 **EMILIA**
 Run and inquire. /